Selvy-Sridar/GRIP-TASKS/README.md

 # GRIP-TASKS
 Hello!
 I'm Selvy.S, a Sophomore Btech student at PTU.
 Also currently, I'm a Data Science intern at The Sparks Foundation.
 I've shared my task 1 and task 2 that has been assigned to me here.

-Task 1 involves Prediction using Supervised ML and Task 2 involves Prediction using Unsupervised ML.
+Task 1 is about Prediction using Supervised ML.It involves a simple linear regression using 2 variables.
+Here, I've to predict the score of a student based on the no of hours studied.
+The given Dataset can be found at http://bit.ly/w-data

+Task 2 is about Prediction using Unsupervised ML.
+Here I've to cluster the given Iris Dataset.
+I've used the Elbow method to find the optimal number of clusters.
+The Iris Dataset can be found at https://bit.ly/3kXTdox

+Language used: Python

-Also check out my work at https://www.youtube.com/watch?v=p5GuY4aMD_M&list=PLoSxMl1RGz42oAWkB54553I-mhHVZYpQj
+Also check out my work at shorturl.at/psxHR